nikitaskh211/CMaykr/readme.md

 ## How to use it ?

-In order to create a project you must create a configuration text file `config.cm`.
+In order to create a project you must create a configuration text file `config.cmaykr`.
 In order to make this step easier for everyone this project will feature extensive documentation on the matter of configuration.
 After the configuration file is created you only have to write `cmaykr [flag] [working directory]` command in order to build everything within working directory.

 ## How it works ?